zaius/docs/lib/docs/faq/migration-tips-v2.md

 tags: migrating
 ---

-## How do I migrate to wercker v2?
+## Migration Tips to wercker v2

-In this article we go over the items to take into consideration when migrating your application to wercker v2 (Ewok).
+In this article we go over the items to take into consideration when migrating your application to wercker v2 (Ewok Edition).

 ### Table of contents